Adversarial Attack Generation Empowered by Min-Max Optimization: Abstract

 \section{Abstract}

-The worst-case training principle that minimizes the maximal adversarial loss, also known as adversarial training (AT), has shown to be a state-of-the-art approach for enhancing adversarial robustness against norm-ball bounded input perturbations.
-Nonetheless, min-max optimization beyond the purpose of AT has not been rigorously explored in the research of adversarial attack and defense.
-In particular, given a set of risk sources (domains), minimizing the maximal loss induced from the domain set can be reformulated as a general min-max problem that is different from AT.
-Examples of this general formulation include attacking model ensembles, devising universal perturbation under multiple inputs or data transformations, and generalized AT over different types of attack models.
-We show that these problems can be solved under a unified and theoretically principled min-max optimization framework.
-We also show that the self-adjusted domain weights learnt from our method provides a means to explain the difficulty level of attack and defense over multiple domains.
-Extensive experiments show that our approach leads to substantial performance improvement over the conventional averaging strategy.
+The worst-case training principle that minimizes the maximal adversarial loss, also known as adversarial training (AT), has shown to be a state-of-the-art approach for enhancing adversarial robustness.
+Nevertheless, min-max optimization beyond the purpose of AT has not been rigorously explored in the adversarial context.
+In this paper, we show how a general framework of min-max optimization over multiple domains can be leveraged to advance the design of different types of adversarial attacks.
+In particular, given a set of risk sources, minimizing the worst-case attack loss can be reformulated as a min-max problem by introducing domain weights that are maximized over the probability simplex of the domain set.
+We showcase this unified framework in three attack generation problems -- attacking model ensembles, devising universal perturbation under multiple inputs, and crafting attacks resilient to data transformations.
+Extensive experiments demonstrate that our approach leads to substantial attack improvement over the existing heuristic strategies as well as robustness improvement over state-of-the-art defense methods trained to be robust against multiple perturbation types.
+Furthermore, we find that the self-adjusted domain weights learned from our min-max framework can provide a holistic tool to explain the difficulty level of attack across domains.
+Code is available at \url{https://github.com/wangjksjtu/minmax-adv}.